 The Lord’s Prayer: Our Father who art in heaven, Hallowed be Thy name.
 Thy kingdom come.
 Thy will be done, on earth as it is in heaven, Give us this day our daily bread.
 And forgive us our debts as we forgive our debtors.
 And lead us not into temptation but deliver us from evil.
 For Thine is the kingdom, and the power, and the glory forever.
 Amen

 At our 10:15 am service we recite The Lord’s Prayer at the end of the Children’s Message, to help the children as well as all gathered memorize and regularly recite this prayer that Jesus taught us to pray.
 We also include it in our 8 am service each week, and at the end our our monthly church council meetings, our council members gather together and hold hands and recite The Lord’s Prayer, as well as reciting it at all special worship gatherings.

 St. John’s Monthly Prayer Group

-Rev. Sue, leader of this group, describes it this way: “We meet on the third Monday of each month in the Church Library at 7:00 pm.
+Prayer Group: “We meet on the third Monday of each month in the Church Library at 7:00 pm.
 When we meet, we update the prayer list that has been created as church folks and others have given us names of people for whom to pray.
 This prayer list often contains well over 50 names, and after updating the list, we spend time in prayer for those on our list, and for our church, our community and our world.
 The people who attend Prayer Group tend to be those who are also part of the Prayer Chain, passing along names of persons in need of prayer as we become aware of them.”
-If you are interested in joining or have questions or prayer requests, please contact Rev. Sue using the email address at the top of this page.
+If you are interested in joining or have questions or prayer requests for our group, please contact one of our pastors.

-The following prayers come from the website of Church World Service,
+The following prayer comes from the website of Church World Service:

 save that of knowing that I do your most holy will.